QCL-PKNU/Sapeon-Frontend-Compiler/README.md

     -m: path to a machine description file
     -i: path to the protocol buffer of a frozen model
-    -k: path to the kernel (custom operation kernerl *.so) file **Optional Arguments**
+    -k: path to the skt-launcher project

+ **Optional Arguments**

     -c: Path to the calibration data of a frozen model (optional)